oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/SubmitTransaction.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium/api/src/main/scala/org/oxygenium/api/model/SubmitTransaction.scala)

-This code defines a Scala case class called `SubmitTransaction` that is used to represent a signed transaction in the Alephium project.
+This code defines a Scala case class called `SubmitTransaction` that is used to represent a signed transaction in the Oxygenium project.
 The `SubmitTransaction` class has two fields: `unsignedTx` and `signature`. `unsignedTx` is a string that represents the unsigned transaction, while `signature` is an object of type `Signature` that represents the signature of the transaction.

-This class is likely used in the larger Alephium project to facilitate the submission of signed transactions to the network.
+This class is likely used in the larger Oxygenium project to facilitate the submission of signed transactions to the network.
 When a user wants to submit a transaction, they would first create an unsigned transaction and then sign it using their private key.
 The resulting signed transaction would then be represented as an instance of the `SubmitTransaction` class and submitted to the network.

-Here is an example of how this class might be used in the Alephium project:
+Here is an example of how this class might be used in the Oxygenium project:

 ```scala
 import org.oxygenium.api.model.SubmitTransaction